guildai/guild.ai/pages/start/guildfile.md

   output (e.g. using `print` in Python).
 By default, Guild captures scalars written to output in the format ``KEY: VALUE``.
 The `output-scalars` operation attribute explicitly defines the patterns that Guild uses.
-For more information, see [Output Scalars](ref:output-scalars).
+For more information, see [*Output Scalars*](ref:output-scalars).

-Refer to [Guild File Reference](/reference/guildfile.md) for details about the Guild file format and available configuration options.
+Refer to [*Guild File Reference*](/reference/guildfile.md) for details about the Guild file format and available configuration options.

 !!! note
-    The values for `flags-import` and `output-scalars` used in the Guild file above are equal to the defaults used by Guild.
+    The values for `flags-import` and `output-scalars` used in the Guild file above are equivalent to the defaults used by Guild.
 They can be omitted without changing the behavior of the operation.
 We define them explicitly for illustration purposes.

-!!! important
-    When you define an operation in a Guild file, Guild will not automatically import flags as it does when you run a script directly.
-You must use `flags-import` to explicitly tell Guild which flags you want to import.
-If you want to import all flags, use the value `all`.

 ## Get Project Info